shubbbm/Lead-Score-Case-Study/README.md

 **Objective:**

 Create a logistic regression model that will allow the business to target potential leads by giving each lead a score between 0 and 100.
-In contrast, a lower number would indicate that the lead is chilly and unlikely to convert, but a higher score would indicate that the lead is hot and likely to convert
+In contrast, a lower number would indicate that the lead is cold and unlikely to convert, but a higher score would indicate that the lead is hot and likely to convert